MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 If you create a connection set to a single service (Dynamics 365 for Sales or Dynamics 365 for Operations) and then the Common Data Service, and if you then choose a template that requires three connections, you will not see your connection set in the choose a connection set dropdown.
 And, if it's the only connection set you have created you won't see any connection sets at all.
 You will not be able to proceed past that step in the Create Project Wizard.
 You can, however, use a connection set with three connections with a template that requires only two - as long as the template's required sources are in the connection set.

 Make sure the connections in your connection set matches the connections in the template you are going to use.

+### No source entities on the left hand side of a mapping page when moving data from Dynamics 365 for Operations to CDS

+In Dynamics 365 for Finance and Operations, Refresh the entity list.
+Go to Data Management > Framework parameters > Entity settings and choose to Refresh the entity list.